bjssacademy/fundamentals-clean-code/intro.md

 ## Tell us it doesn't have to be this way!

-The fact is that code that reads easy writes hard.
+The fact is that **code that reads easy writes hard**.
 Most of the readability of code is set when we write it.
 If we needlessly complicate our code, we will bewilder future readers.

 So we must _decide_ to be part of the solution.